New Work and other trends

-According to Survey of job market stellenanzeigen.de 85% of surveyed applicants would like to see job findability.
-Among the suggestions for improvement were always a clearer language and more detailed task descriptions and requirement profiles called.
-This is difficult because, due to technical progress, the task areas are changing faster today than the professional titles or training.
+According to a survey carried out by the job exchange job advertisements.de, 85% of the interviewed applicants want jobs to be easier to find.
+Again and again, a clearer language as well as more precise task descriptions and requirement profiles were mentioned among the suggestions for improvement.
+This is difficult because, due to technical progress, the areas of responsibility are changing faster than job titles or training and further education.

-I remember that Professor a Hamburg university, who taught journalists and confessed to me that he did not know what to teach the students - today they learned app development, but one did not know whether the publishers were still in the future.
-And even employers are often perplexed because they do not even know how to make a job advertisement meaningful.
+I remember that Professor a Hamburg university that trained journalists and admitted to me that he did not know what to teach the students - today they were learning app development, but one did not know whether the publishers would still be asking for that tomorrow.
+And employers are often at a loss because they don't even know how to label a job ad sensibly.

 Digital Worker on competence-based job search

 No wonder many digital workers are looking for other solutions.
 As Regine Heidorn, which has broken off several courses of study and an IT training and has worked successfully as a programmer for years without any formal qualification.
 She has found another, very efficient platform for job search: Twitter.
 Here she is successful as a bitboutique, is in constant exchange with her network and twitters about her hobbies and interests.